At Good Shepherd Lutheran School our core curriculum includes:

 Language Arts- Students begin daily journaling in Kindergarten.
 Grammar, punctuation, and vocabulary are regular staples at every grade level.
 In writing composition students participate in Poetry and Writing workshops led by a local author.
 Our students in grades 2-8 participate in the National Scripps Spelling Bee program and Good Shepherd's annual "Flash Fiction Writing Contest".
 Middle School students learn persuasive writing and speaking as they prepare for a mock trial of a historical figure from their readings before a judge and jury.
 And, in the Spring, our students have the opportunity to experience being part of a full-scale musical.

 Social Studies- Our students explore our communities and our world.
 Kindergarten curriculum includes Social Studies Weekly magazine, grades 1-5 include Macmillan/McGraw Hill's "California Vistas" and grades 6-8 include Holt's Earth, Life and Physical Science textbooks.
-History of early pioneers, native Americans, our golden state, government, midieval and ancient times are explored both inside the classroom and on fieldtrips.
+History of early pioneers, native Americans, our golden state, government, medieval and ancient times and our nation's history are explored both inside the classroom and on field trips.
 Projects are a wonderful way to introduce our students to community and embrace cultural diversity.